open debate at

 23,600 members of the Harvard community

-Since our relaunch in 2021, we have had private discussions with prominent thinkers
+Since our relaunch in 2021, we have held events with prominent thinkers

 in politics, business, and academia.

-We plan to begin hosting events for students of all political persuasions, particularly debates between two sides of an argument.
+We seek to foster discussion among students of all political persuasions, particularly debates between two sides of an argument.

 We are building a powerful community of Harvard alumni and faculty.
 The Salient will host networking opportunities, retreats for members, and reunions for student members and